Log-Brunn-Minkowski inequality under symmetry: Introduction

 If the shapes of $K$ and $L$ are substantially different, then the Brunn-Minkowski inequality may provide a really bad estimate, which may be insufficient for certain applications.
 Below we describe a few conjectures robustly strengthening the Brunn-Minkowski inequality.

 For $\lambda\in(0,1)$, the geometric mean of the origin symmetric convex bodies $K$ and $L$ is

 where $\langle\cdot,\cdot\rangle$ is the standard scalar product in $\R^n$.
-The following possible strengthening of the Brunn-Minkowski inequality is widely known as log-Brunn-Minkowski conjecture (see B\"or\"oczky, Lutwak, Yang, Zhang \cite{BLYZ12} for the origin symmetric case).
+The following possible strengthening of the Brunn-Minkowski inequality is widely known as logarithmic Brunn-Minkowski conjecture (see B\"or\"oczky, Lutwak, Yang, Zhang \cite{BLYZ12} for the origin symmetric case).

 \begin{conj}[log-Brunn-Minkowski Conjecture] For any pair $K$ and $L$ of convex bodies in $\R^n$, there exist $z_K\in {\rm int}\,K$ and $z_L\in {\rm int}\,L$ such that for any $\lambda\in(0,1)$, we have